Country Guide: Austria

 - A separate Customs clearance at a qualified Customs office is required (not every Customs office is authorized for Customs clearance).

-- If the shipper is arriving to Austria via personal vehicle, an application should be made to the Austrian Frontier Customs Office for a Form T 1.
+- If the owner of the goods is arriving to Austria via personal vehicle, an application should be made to the Austrian Frontier Customs Office for a Form T1.

 - Pets may be imported free of duties.